EdwinCroissantArduinoLibraries/SimpleBMP280I2C/README.md

 ##Dependency

-This library uses the [I2C library from Wayne Truchsess]: https://github.com/rambo/I2C The example compiles to about 520 bytes less code and uses 169 bytes less dynamic memory compared to the Wire library and won't freeze when the sensor is disconnected.
+This library uses the [I2C library from Wayne Truchsess] (https://github.com/rambo/I2C) The example compiles to about 520 bytes less code and uses 169 bytes less dynamic memory compared to the Wire library and won't freeze when the sensor is disconnected.

 ##Usage